 The amount of the damages will be reduced if an offer of reinstatement is made before a hearing takes place.
 If an offer is made and unreasonably refused or if the tenant’s behaviour before the eviction was unreasonable then the level of damages will also be reduced.
 The award for damages could however be significant.
 Claims have seen awards of £8,800, £10,860 and £7,764 which would significantly affect an unwitting landlord’s profits.

 In addition to the claim for compensation there is of course the additional claim for the injunction, under which the landlord can be forced to stop the harassment or illegal eviction and reinstate the tenant.
 Such injunctions will usually involve the issue of proceedings as well which will deal with the claim for compensation.
 Because of the urgent nature of such a claim an urgent hearing will often be set and minimal notice (normally two days) is given to the landlord.
 In emergency situations, a hearing can take place without notice at all (without notice hearings) and an injunction granted for a couple of weeks until a further hearing can take place.

 If an injunction is granted and a landlord breaches the terms or fails to comply they can find themselves being fined or imprisoned.

 Whilst it is completely understood that a property belongs to the landlord, their ownership of that property does not detract from the rights that their tenants have to quiet enjoyment of the property and not to be evicted without the correct notifications and procedures being followed.
-Taylor Rose TTKW’s Civil Litigation Department has many years of experience in dealing with the possession process and as such we have streamlined the process to be able to offer a fixed fee fully inclusive service from service of notices to possession hearings.
-If you would like further information regarding the service or advice should a claim have been made for compensation then please contact the Civil Litigation Department on 01733 333333.
+Taylor Rose TTKW’s Dispute Resolution Department has many years of experience in dealing with the possession process and as such we have streamlined the process to be able to offer a fixed fee fully inclusive service from service of notices to possession hearings.
+If you would like further information regarding the service or advice should a claim have been made for compensation then please contact the Dispute Resolution Department on 01733 333333.